 What are the different types of juvenile arthritis?

-There are basically five types of juvenile arthritis:
+There are five types of juvenile arthritis:

 Systemic arthritis, also called Still's disease, can affect the entire body or involve many systems of the body.
 Systemic juvenile arthritis usually causes high fever and a rash.
 The rash is usually on the trunk, arms, and legs.
 Systemic juvenile arthritis can also affect internal organs, such as the heart, liver, spleen, and lymph nodes, but usually not the eyes.
 Boys and girls are equally affected.